AkihisaNishikawa/Blockchain_with_fitbit/README.md

 1 - Change Directory to where POM.xml resides

-2 - Support IDE with maven
+2 - Support IDE with maven If you are only running code from executable jar file, skip to step 4

 e.g.)
 ```